JoshuaMichaelHall-Tech/git-utils/README.md

    ./force-push-to-remote.sh

    # Option 2: Force push all repositories (use with caution!)
-   cd ~/repos
+   cd ~/repos/git-repository-utilities
-   ./run-on-all-repos.sh force-push-to-remote.sh --auto-respond
+   ./run-parent-repos.sh force-push-to-remote.sh --auto-respond
    ```

-> ⚠️ **Warning:** Force pushing multiple repositories automatically with `run-on-all-repos.sh` is dangerous and should only be done if you're certain about all the changes.
+> ⚠️ **Warning:** Force pushing multiple repositories automatically with `run-parent-repos.sh` is dangerous and should only be done if you're certain about all the changes.
 It's recommended to review and force push each repository individually.

 ### Passing Arguments to Scripts with run-on-all-repos.sh